jolson615/tech-exchange-2021/u2-python-testing/object-orientation-instances-attributes-and-instance-methods.md

 ## Context

 Students should be familiar with the basics of python, and have been introduced to unit testing.
 In this lesson, we will introduce a more advanced python topic: Object Orientation.
-The suggested breakdown of time for this lesson is:
- * 5 min: Intro
- * 40 min: Code-Along
- * 10 min: Break
- * 40 min: Lab
- * 15 min: Debrief the lab and close out lesson

 ### Teaching Tip